AuthorizeNet/accept-sdk-android/README.md

 ```
 Check out  "Obtaining a Public Client Key" in http://developer.authorize.net/api/reference/features/acceptjs.html to get CLIENT_KEY.

+### 3. Calling Token API

-3) When the API client and transaction information are ready, you can make a call to perform a specific API.
+When transaction information are ready, you can make following call to fetch token.

 ```java
 // Parameters: